Amazon Go

-Amazon Go is a chain of convenience stores in the United States and the United Kingdom, operated by the online retailer Amazon.
-The stores are cashierless, thus partially automated (having an added option in some locations to manually checkout if desired), with customers having the ability to purchase products without being checked out by a cashier or using a self-checkout station.
-As of 2023, there are 43 open and announced store locations in Seattle, Chicago, Los Angeles, London and New York City.
+Amazon Go was a chain of convenience stores in the United States and the United Kingdom, operated by the online retailer Amazon.
+The stores were cashierless, thus partially automated (having an added option in some locations to manually checkout if desired), with customers having the ability to purchase products without being checked out by a cashier or using a self-checkout station.
+In 2023, there were 43 open and announced store locations in Seattle, Chicago, Los Angeles, London and New York City.

 Amazon Go stores were conceptualized and tested by a team of Amazon executives, who constructed a 15000 sqft mock supermarket in a rented warehouse in Seattle, before revealing the work to Amazon founder Jeff Bezos in 2015.
 The first store, located in the company's Day 1 building, opened to employees on December 5, 2016, and to the public on January 22, 2018.
-The flagship store sells products such as prepared foods, meal kits, limited groceries and liquor.
+The flagship store sold products such as prepared foods, meal kits, limited groceries and liquor.
 A larger variant, Amazon Go Grocery, opened in Seattle's Capitol Hill neighborhood on February 25, 2020.
 The following month Amazon began to offer its technology to other retailers so that their customers could make purchases without the involvement of cashiers or Amazon accounts.

+On January 27, 2026, Amazon announced it would close all Amazon Go and Amazon Fresh locations, shifting to expanding Whole Foods operations.
+All remaining locations had closed by February 1, 2026.

 Technology and implementation

 Amazon described Go stores to have used several technologies, including computer vision, deep learning algorithms, and sensor fusion for the purchase, checkout, and payment steps associated with a retail transaction, which was later revealed to be supported remotely by a team of people in India.
-The store concept is seen as a revolutionary model that relies on the prevalence of smartphones and geofencing technology to streamline the customer experience, as well as supply chain and inventory management.
+The store concept is seen as a model that relies on the prevalence of smartphones and geofencing technology to streamline the customer experience, as well as supply chain and inventory management.
 However, public rollout of the Seattle Amazon Go prototype location was delayed due to issues with the sensors' ability to track multiple users or objects within the store, such as when children move items to other shelves or when multiple customers have a similar body habitus.

 The Amazon Go app for iOS and Android links to their Amazon account and is the primary method of paying for items at the store, alongside cash at certain locations.
 The app is required to enter the store, which has turnstiles that scan a QR code generated on the app.
 The app allows users to add others to their Amazon account, so a family's purchases can be charged to the same bill.
 The ceiling of the store has multiple cameras and store shelves have weight sensors, to detect which item(s) a customer took.
 If a customer takes an item off the shelf, it will be added to the customer's virtual cart.
 Similarly, if a customer places an item back on the shelf, it is removed from the customer's virtual cart.